Sustainable diesel slashes CO2 emissions at water authority

 The Noorderzijlvest Water Authority uses sustainable HVO100 diesel (Hydrotreated Vegetable Oil) for its entire fleet of machinery and three pumping stations.
 This significantly reduces CO2 emissions.
 HVO100 delivers a CO2 reduction of no less than 90 percent compared to normal diesel.
-The use of this fuel is in line with the water board's sustainability goals, such as becoming climate neutral in the long term.
+The use of this fuel is in line with the water authority sustainability goals, such as becoming climate neutral in the long term.

 Procurement of sustainable diesel re-tendered